 If you have questions, or would like to inquire about being a pacer, email firstname.lastname@example.org.

 What’s It All About

-- The pace group leaders will run “even splits.”
+- The Pace Group Leaders will be running “Even Splits”.
 This means that every mile will be run at approximately the same pace.
-Exceptions to this will be in the beginning of the race due to the bottleneck at the start and on the miles which may be slightly hilly.
+Exceptions to this will be at the beginning of the race due to the bottleneck at the start, and on the miles that the course dictates.
 Think of them as a moving finish line with your goal time pinned to the back of their shirts.